Threshold resummation for $Z$-boson pair production at NNLO+NNLL: Acknowledgements

-Next, we present the resummed cross sections to NNLO+NNLL accuracy in \fig{fig:match_ZZ_inv}, along with the corresponding resummed K-factors $K_{10}$, $K_{20}$, $R_{10}$ and $R_{20}$ as defined in \eq{eq:ratio}.
-The resummation has been achieved in the Mellin space where large logarithms of kind ln($\bar{N}$) have been resummed to NNLL accuracy as outlined in the text.
-We observe that $R_{10}$ varies from 1.26 to 1.64 while the $R_{20}$ changes from 1.29 to 1.87.

-To better estimate the size of higher order corrections beyond a certain fixed order as well as that of resummed contributions at different logarithmic accuracy, we present various K-factors in \fig{fig:match_ZZ_kfac}.
-In the left panel of \fig{fig:match_ZZ_kfac}, we present various $K_{i0}$ and $R_{i0}$ for $i=0,1$ and $2$.
-From $R_{00}$, we see that the LL resummation enhances the LO results by about $14\%$ for $Q=1000$ GeV.
-While the NLO corrections are as big as $55\%$, the corresponding NLO+NLL results are about $64\%$ of LO for the same $Q$ region.
-The corresponding contribution from NNLO is about $83\%$ where the NNLL resummation adds an additional few percent, making the NNLO+NNLL contributions sizable, about $87\%$ of LO.

-In the right panel of \fig{fig:match_ZZ_kfac}, we show $K_{ij}$ and contrast them with the corresponding $L_{ij}$.
-We notice that, in general, $L_{ij}$ are smaller compared to the respective $K_{ij}$, indicating that the threshold logarithms of a given accuracy (LL, NLL ...) capture a substantial contribution of the higher order corrections.
-Moreover, we notice that the gap between $K_{21}$ and $L_{21}$ is smaller than that between $K_{10}$ and $L_{10}$, demonstrating a nice convergence of the higher order QCD corrections.
+To better estimate the size of higher-order corrections beyond a certain fixed-order as well as that of resummed contributions at different logarithmic accuracy, we present various K-factors of the kind $K_{i,i-1}$, $R_{i,i-1}$ and $L_{i,i-1}$, in \fig{fig:match_ZZ_kfac}.
+We notice that, in general, $L_{ij}$ are smaller compared to the respective $K_{ij}$, indicating that the threshold logarithms of a given accuracy (LL, NLL, ...) capture a substantial contribution of the higher-order corrections.
+Moreover, we notice that the gap between $K_{21}$ and $L_{21}$ is smaller than that between $K_{10}$ and $L_{10}$, demonstrating a nice convergence of the higher-order QCD corrections.
 Further, it is evident that the former gap is almost independent of $Q$ while the latter gap increases with $Q$.
-We also notice that while the $L_{10}$ is about as large as $1.43$, the $L_{21}$ is smaller and is about $1.14$.
-This indicates that the contribution of the second order terms and the tower of further sub-leading logarithms (NNLL) that are not included in NLO+NLL are about 14\% of NLO+NLL, and are still non-negligible for precision studies.
+We also notice that while the $L_{10}$ is about as large as $1.45$, the $L_{21}$ is smaller and is about $1.18$.
+This indicates that the contribution of the second-order terms and the tower of further sub-leading logarithms (NNLL) that are not included in NLO+NLL are about $18\%$ of NLO+NLL, and are still non-negligible for precision studies.